franciscop/crossroad/readme.md

 - `component`: the component that will be rendered if the browser's URL matches the `path` parameter.
 - `render`: a function that will be called with the params if the browser's URL matches the `path` parameter.
 - `children`: the children to render if the browser's URL matches the `path` parameter.
+- `scrollUp`: automatically scroll up the browser window when this route/component/etc is matched.

 So for example if the `path` prop is `"/user"` and you visit the page `"/user"`, then the component is rendered; it is ignored otherwise: